ekmadsen/AspNetCore.Middleware/README.md

 Options.ExceptionResponseFormat = ExceptionResponseFormat.Json;
 ```

-This enables the exception handling middleware to parse the JSON response into a [SimpleException](https://github.com/ekmadsen/Logging/blob/master/Logging/SimpleException.cs) object and include it as the InnerException property.
-The middleware then *recursively* logs the exception (including the InnerException that contains service exception details) and responds to the caller, formatting the response again as JSON (for services) or as HTML (for websites).
+This enables exception handling middleware running in the client (a web or service controller) to parse the service's JSON response into a [SimpleException](https://github.com/ekmadsen/Logging/blob/master/Logging/SimpleException.cs) object and include it as the InnerException property.
+The middleware then *recursively* logs the exception (including the InnerException that contains service exception details) and responds to the caller (a web browser, web controller, or service controller), formatting the response again as JSON (for services) or as HTML (for websites).
 This enables a solution to daisy-chain together an arbitrary number of service layers, all of which pass exception details to their callers.

 By *recursively*, I mean if a SimpleException contains an InnerException, and that SimpleException contains an InnerException, and that SimpleException contains an InnerException, etc... all the exceptions are logged and formatted.